build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```
 ##### 4.3.5 Microservice Source Code Automatically Updates

-Flux automatically updated the front-end image version.The latest commit was made by fluxcdbot, and the image tag was successfully modified to the latest version: master-1f49071-24.
+Flux automatically updated the front-end image version.
+The latest commit was made by fluxcdbot, and the image tag was successfully modified to the latest version: master-1f49071-24.

 ![SourceCodeAutomaticallyUpdate](./images/SourceCodeAutomaticallyUpdate.png)